Want to grow your company fast?

 What was the last great advert you watched on TV?
 Do you still remember it?

 Effective marketing campaigns work because they resonate with your target audience.
 They make you laugh, address a pain point that’s bothering you, or motivate you to take action.

 Understanding your target audience significantly increases the chance of running effective marketing campaigns.
 That’s why it’s so important to really get to know your customer.

 You can design more effective sales funnels by getting to know your audience as well.
 For example, you can share content from your eCommerce store about the latest fashion trends tailored to executives, if that’s your target audience.

 Successful companies have close bonds with their customers.
 Personalized communication with the customer is important.
 According to a study conducted by Econsultancy, over 50% of potential customers are willing to share their personal details in exchange for personalized offers and discounts.

 Account-based marketing requires you to personalize your communication with each lead.
-This is where you can use your customer personas to identify common pain areas for the leads and then build your communication around how your product alleviates these pain areas.
+This is where you can use your customer personas to identify common motivations and pain points.
+You can build your communication around your understanding of their needs.

 Makes Brand Communication Customer-Centric

 Insights from customer personas enable brands to tailor their content to the needs of the customer.
 High-value and relevant content will help you engage with the customer in a more meaningful way.

 The buyer persona will tell you topics that your audience